Teksta versija

 Section 15.
 Grounds for the Issuance of Passenger Data

-The Passenger information unit may issue passenger data from the Register to a foreign state if there are grounds to believe that they may help the foreign state to prevent or detect terrorism or serious or especially serious crimes, or prevent threats to national security.
-Passenger data may be issued from the Register upon a request of a competent authority of a foreign state with the consent of a judge, except in the case referred to in Section 14, Paragraph one of this Law.
+The Passenger information unit may issue passenger data from the Register to the Passenger information unit of a Member State, a third country, an international organisation or an agency thereof if there are grounds to believe that they may help the submitter of the request to prevent or detect a crime related to terrorism, a serious crime or to prevent threats to national security or public health.
+Passenger data may be issued from the Register upon a request of the competent authority of a foreign state or an international organisation or an agency thereof with the consent of a judge, except for the case referred to in Section 14, Paragraph one and Section 14.1, Paragraphs one and two of this Law.

 Section 16.
 Procedure for the Examination of a Request